 Bottom: Kirkinner Church.

 When John Todd Ferguson met and married Grace Alexandra Dunbar in Manchester he was marrying into a family who were well established as merchants and shopkeepers.
-The tradition can be traced back to the earliest related Dunbar I could trace Anthony, who was born in 1743 and worked as a grocer in Kirkinner parish, Wigtownshire Scotland.
-It is likely that he lived at nearby Culmazie for it was hear that his children were born.
+The shop keeping tradition can be traced back to the earliest known related Dunbar that I could trace.
+Anthony Dunbar was born in 1743 and worked as a grocer in Kirkinner parish, Wigtownshire Scotland.
+It is likely that he lived at nearby Culmazie for it was here that his children were born.

 The Dunbar name however had long been associated with the Barony of Mochrum which included Culmalzie farm and Kirkinner parish (see insert below).

-Anthony died in Kirkinner in 1825 at age 82, and was buried in Kirkinner churchyard.
-Janet died in 1835 in Kirkinner age 90, and is also buried in Kirkinner
+Anthony died in Kirkinner in 1825 at age 82, and was buried in Kirkinner churchyard (see opposite).
+Janet died in 1835 in Kirkinner age 90, and is also buried in Kirkinner churchyard.

-Alexander Dunbar worked as a Hand Loom Weaver.
-An explanation of this occupation can be found in insert.
+Their youngest son Alexander Dunbar worked as a Hand Loom Weaver.
+An explanation of this occupation can be found below.

 Alexander’s first wife was Margaret Kelly.
 Margaret was born in 1786 and died in 1829 at age 43.
 They had 5 children :